 Is that how stereotypical Chinese folk pronounce 'Silly' ?

 Not only are the kids desperately keen to get Apple products, their parents are also naming them after Apple products - we learn from the latest yearly analysis of baby names.
 The moniker Apple, though still an unusual choice, rose 15 percent for girls, vaulting a whopping 585 spots.
-For boys, the name Mac jumped 12 percent.
-And …
+For boys, the name Mac jumped 12 percent. …

 Is that how stereotypical Chinese folk pronounce 'Silly' ?